augustoroman/sandwich/README.md

 **Q: I don't know, it's still scary and terrible!**

 I hope you don't get scared off by all this talk.
-Take a look and the library, try it out, and I hope you enjoy it.
+Take a look at the library, try it out, and I hope you enjoy it.
 If you don't, there are lots of great alternatives.